Onituwo/CREATING-DATABASE-USING-MICROSOFT-SQL-SERVER-/README.md

 10. Then their is one of the Employee working in the Venture, that was single when i was creating the Database and she confronted me to UPDATE her title into married in the Database.
 Since she has gotton married now.

 11. Then the secretary of the Venture want to prepare a circular to all the Employee working in the Venture and she approached me to help her with all the Employee's names writing in a normal format.

+### Now,grab a cup of Cuffe and let's EXPLORE 😄